dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

   func init() { /* ... */ }
 ```

-Such `init` functions can’t be called or referenced, but otherwise they are normal functions.
+Such `init` functions can't be called or referenced, but otherwise they are normal functions.
 Within each file, `init` functions are automatically executed when the program starts, in the order in which they are declared.

-One package is initialized at a time, in the order of imports in the program, dependencies first, so a package `p` importing `q` can be sure that `q` is fully initialized before `p`’s initialization begins.
+One package is initialized at a time, in the order of imports in the program, dependencies first, so a package `p` importing `q` can be sure that `q` is fully initialized before `p`'s initialization begins.
 Initialization proceeds from the bottom up; the `main` package is the last to be initialized.
-In this manner, all packages are fully initialized before the application’s `main` function begins.
+In this manner, all packages are fully initialized before the application's `main` function begins.

 The package below defines a function `PopCount` that returns the number of set bits, that is, bits whose value is `1`, in a `uint64` value, which is called its *population count*.
-It uses an `init` function to precompute a table of results, `pc`, for each possible 8-bit value so that the `PopCount` function needn’t take 64 steps but can just return the sum of eight table lookups.
-(This is definitely *not* the fastest algorithm for counting bits, but it’s convenient for illustrating `init` functions, and for showing how to precompute a table of values, which is often a useful programming technique.)
+It uses an `init` function to precompute a table of results, `pc`, for each possible 8-bit value so that the `PopCount` function needn't take 64 steps but can just return the sum of eight table lookups.
+(This is definitely *not* the fastest algorithm for counting bits, but it's convenient for illustrating `init` functions, and for showing how to precompute a table of values, which is often a useful programming technique.)
 ```go
 // tgpl.io/ch2/popcount
 package popcount